Fox News has got the inside of Anna Nicole Smith's refrigerator.

 You could look around.

-There was a little bit of applause, but not nearly, you know, the big applause they got, say for their first award.
+There was a little bit of applause, but not nearly, you know, the big applause they got, say, for their first award.

-We're leaving in drugs.
+We're leaving in droves.

 The last two awards were, you know, very big awards.